-- The hangtime in milliseconds.

-- The shortkey timer in milliseconds (COS time required for hangtime activation).

-- The alligator timer in seconds (COS timeout).
+- The hangtime in milliseconds. - The shortkey timer in milliseconds (COS time required for hangtime activation). - The alligator timer in seconds (COS timeout). - The ID interval in seconds (time between IDs). - The courtesy tone frequency.

-- The DTMF mute on/off.

-- The DTMF mute duration in milliseconds.

-- The ID interval in seconds (time between IDs).

-- The courtesy tone frequency.

 After making any changes to the environment file, the controller must be restarted by running: